finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 [EARLY ACCESS] Upsert portfolio details

-Upsert details for the specified transaction portfolio.
+Update or insert details for the specified transaction portfolio.
+The details will be updated  if they already exist and inserted if they do not.

 ### Example